Works

 This will be published Dec 2, 2025, by She Writes Press and distributed by Simon and Schuster.

-"Now we see multiple women judges.
+"Now we see many women judges.
 But it wasn't always like that.
 The story of Judge Kintner's struggle fifty years ago to become a judge seems unbelievable today.
 But if it wasn't for her efforts and women like her, today's legal world would be unthinkable.
-Read her gripping behind-the-scenes account."- California Court of Appeal Justice Elizabeth Baron (Ret.)
+Read her gripping behind-the-scenes account." — Elizabeth Baron, retired justice of the California Court of Appeal.

 "I love the incredible way Janet demonstrates the trials and tribulations of women breaking the glass ceiling.
 Her memoir is personal yet universal.
 It's horrifying but not self-pitying or vengeful or hateful.
-It's incredibly thoughtful and good natured, as is she." – Laura Hammes, retired judge of the Superior Court
+It's incredibly thoughtful and good natured." — Laura Hammes, retired judge of the California Superior Court

 "Kintner, as a student, was a victim of sex crimes in a male-dominated legal system.
 Kintner tenaciously became a successful lawyer and in 1976 was the youngest judge in California at age 31.
 Several men worked to remove her.
 All women should read this story of outrage, optimism, and humor." —Marjorie Hansen Shaevitz, author of The Superwoman Syndrome